suncat2000/MobileDetectBundle/README.md

     At this point if the http://m.site.com is configured to point to your project you will get circular reference error.
     To get rid of the circular reference error we want to disable mobile redirecting when we land on our mobile site.

-2. crete new app.php file that has name for example app_mobile.php and change following:
+2. Crete new app.php file that has name for example app_mobile.php and change following:
     ```php
     $kernel = new AppKernel('prod', false);
     ```